Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 > [!TIP]
 > To use this capability you must have the **New User Experience in Code & Work Item Search** [preview feature](https://www.visualstudio.com/docs/collaborate/preview-features) enabled on your profile.

 The new **Search** experience for both **Code** and **Work items** is now available in preview.
-With a new layout and controls, switching between code and work item results and seeing what filters are currently applied is much easier.
-Thank you to everyone who provided feedback on our previous experience.
-The new experience addresses most of the reported feedback and brings a host of improvements:
+Thank you to everyone who provided feedback on search experience and help us make the product better.
+The new experience reflects many of these feedback and brings a host of improvements:

-* A new 2-pane layout open up more space for results and suits more screens sizes
+* The streamlined layout of the search box, code and work item results pivots, filter controls and two pane results pane makes search a breeze.
+* When you start a search from with in a project search defaults to results from that project; you can easily navigate up to the account level to broaden your search
 * The new filtering controls are designed based on extensive feedback from the previous experience
   * Easily see what filters are applied with just a glance of the filter row
+  * You'll see that the filters no longer move up as you select them
-  * Follows the pattern across VSTS for filters and can even be hidden away to liberate more space for results
+  * You can easily hide the filters to liberate more space for results
-  * Based on where in VSTS you’re coming from, certain defaults are applied to make it easier to find things
+  * Based on where in VSTS you’re coming from, certain defaults are applied to make it easier to find things.
-* A streamlined experience that default to results from your project, if that's where the search was started from
-  * Easily navigate up to the account level to broaden your search
+* A new 2-pane layout open up more space for results and suits more screens sizes
+* The results layout for **Work items** search is tweaked for scanning through results quickly
-* Sort by filename and filepath in code
+* You can now sort by filename and filepath in code
-* You can now filter by branch in code
+* You can now filter by branch in code.
+See [Search in branches other than the default](#Search-in-branches-other-than-the-default)
-  * You can now configure 5 additional branches per repo, to be indexed by code search, and then use the branch filter to search in a specific branch
-* Improved results layout for **Work items** search optimized for scanning through them quickly

 <img src="_img/124_03.png"; alt="New search experience" style="border:1px solid Silver; display: block; margin: auto;" />

-In code search we’re also announcing multi-branch search capability.
+### Search for code in multiple branches
+In code search we have enabled support to index multi-branches.
+This will allow you to search in branches other than the default branch.
 You can now have 5 more branches per repository indexed for searching.
 Your Project Admin can configure the additional branches from the **Version Control** settings page:

 <img src="_img/124_09.png"; alt="New multi-branch configuration experience" style="border:1px solid Silver; display: block; margin: auto;" />
+Note that search across multiple repositories automatically scopes to the default branch.

 ### Pull request comments follow renamed files